cloud8421/elm.mk/README.md

 It may also be worth checking out the documentation for the software used in this boilerplate (like Devd or Modd), as they provide functionality that it's not covered here.

+## Testing

+It's possible to add support for unit testing via <https://github.com/rtfeldman/node-elm-test>.

+To do that, it's enough to call `make test`, which will install the needed dependencies.
+Note that this requires Node to be installed.

+Calling `make test` again will rerun the test suite.

 ## FAQs/Comments

 - I don't think this should use X, Y is a better fit.